-The MDB Group remains committed to operating with strong regulatory ratios and a robust liquidity position.
+The MDB Group (the "Regulatory Group"), which comprises MDB Group Limited and its subsidiaries, the MeDirect Malta Group, remains committed to operating with strong regulatory ratios and a robust liquidity position.

-The Group is also considered a core domestic bank by the Central Bank of Malta and will continue to ensure that appropriate capital levels are maintained reflecting the economic environment and the challenges that the Group is faced with.
-The Group is under the Single Supervisory Mechanism ("SSM") and the direct supervision of the European Central Bank ("ECB").
-The Group is confident that it will continue to meet the high expectations of the ECB.
+The Regulatory Group, that is also considered a core domestic bank by the Central Bank of Malta, will continue to ensure that appropriate capital levels are maintained reflecting the economic environment and the challenges that the Regulatory Group is faced with.
+The Regulatory Group is under the Single Supervisory Mechanism ("SSM") and the direct supervision of the European Central Bank ("ECB").
+The Regulatory Group is confident that it will continue to meet the high expectations of the ECB.